 Most “report-a-cheater” websites start out with good intentions, to act as a transparent platform warning of dangers associated with certain persons.
 However, through anonymity, a supportive community quickly sours, and becomes a collective of aggrieved villagers wielding verbal torches and screaming for punishment of the accused through libel and defamatory posts.

 In reality, CheaterLand.com is nothing more than a lawless, toxic, platform for users to post libelous comments and drag innocent person’s names through the mud.
-Unfortunately, defamatory posts on CheaterLand.com and other cheater-reporting websites can significantly tarnish and damage your reputation, sometimes irreparably.
+Unfortunately, defamatory posts on sites like CheaterLand and CheatersAndBastards.com among other cheater-reporting websites can significantly tarnish and damage your reputation, sometimes irreparably.
 With online defamation, time is of the essence, so it’s important to act swiftly.
-Contact Cleveland-based online defamation removal attorney, Aaron Minc, and his experienced team of removal professionals by calling (216) 373-7706, or scheduling a consultation online today.
+Contact the Minc Law team by calling (216) 373-7706, or by filling out our online contact form.

 Defamation Law Tip: The legal principle of “Defamation Per Se” classifies four types of false statements as so inherently defamatory, and damaging, that plaintiffs need not be required to prove damages.
 Such statements include the imputation a plaintiff (i) is involved in, or has engaged in criminal activity, (ii) possesses a “loathsome disease,” such as an STD or leprosy, (iii) is unchaste or has engaged in sexual misconduct, or (iv) has acted improperly acted in the course of conduct of their business, trade, or profession.